NYALA

 They belong to the family of spiral horned antelope, and only the males of the species have horns.
 Horns that are parallel at the top or kick out in a bell shape indicate a high-quality trophy Nyala.
 As they age, bulls’ coats turn from brown to black.

 Nyala hunting requires good expanding bullets.
 Rifles under.270 are unsuitable, but a.270 with a powerful bullet and careful shot placement will work.
-The various 30 calibers would lock your Nyala better.
+The various 30 calibres would lock your Nyala better.
 Shot placement is crucial: straight up the foreleg approximately one third into the body, never above the half mark, will get the high heart/lung shot that works so well.
 The hanging body hair makes that one third hard to evaluate, so don’t shoot too low.

-The Nyala Taxidermy Process and Methods
+The Nyala taxidermy process and method

-Taking care of your Nyala Trophy
+Taking care of your Nyala trophy

 How much does a Nyala trophy cost?